 The fishing areas vary from tight mangrove channels to sandy lagoons and turtle grass flats.
 In addition, there are deeper offshore flats where it is possible to find migratory tarpon in excess of 80lb.

 Simple, comfortable with the heart of Mexico

-The meals are another highlight of your stay at Tarpon Cay Lodge.
-Hearty portions with a local flavor are an absolute culinary delight for the big appetite.
-Breakfast is ordered the night prior from a full menu (American and Mexican dishes).
-Your breakfast will be promptly served in the morning to assure you are on the water at first light (a great time to be going for tarpon).
-Lunches consist of sandwiches, snacks and assorted beverages.
+Meals are another highlight of your stay at Tarpon Cay Lodge.
+Hearty portions feature a blend of Mexican and American influences.
+Your breakfast will be promptly served in the morning to assure you are on the water at first light.
+Keeping you going, lunches consist of sandwiches, snacks and assorted beverages.

 The real Mayan Yucatan

 Not far from the bustling madness of Cancun on the northern shore of the Yucatan Peninsula lies the quaint, commercial fishing village of San Felipe.
 Five miles to the East is Tarpon Cay Lodge.
 It may only be a couple of hours away from the large hotel resorts of Cancun and Playa del Carmen but it is a world away.
 Getting there, you will pass through little Mayan towns and Catholic cathedrals of the early 1800s.
 You will see small, colourful bustling markets and it really does give you a sense of the real Yucatan.
 The local people are amazingly friendly, the flora and fauna is spectacular and of course, the fishing is great.